 We set off on our bikes for the sporty 53-kilometer route starting from Villeneuve lez Avignon toward le Sorgues CountryThe route begins on the ViaRhôna, which runs peacefully alongside the Rhône.
 Along the way, we pass a few barges, admire the Tour Philippe-le-Bel and let's cross the Oiselay footbridgeelegantly designed for cyclists and pedestrians.

-We then continue towards Sorguesthen Entraigues-sur-la-Sorgue et Althen-des-PaludsThe route proves pleasant, alternating small roadsquiet paths et varied landscapes.
+We then continue towards Sorguesthen Entraigues-sur-la-Sorgue et Althen-des-PaludsThe route proves pleasant, alternating small roads, quiet paths et varied landscapes.

-A break is needed by the edge of the Lake Monteuxwhere we enjoy the peace and quiet and the soft golden light of autumnReinvigorated, we resume our journey, guided by our faithful GPX track, towards the next part of our escapade.
+A break is needed by the edge of the Lake MonteuxA pleasant place in every season, where we appreciate today the calm and the special light of autumn.
+Refreshed, we resume our journey, guided by our faithful GPX track, towards the next part of our escapade.

 Our goal was clear: to join the Via VenaissiaThis greenway, built on a former railway line, promises a gentle and safe journey to L'Isle-sur-la-Sorgue.
 It is at The markets of Pernes-les-Fontaines that we found her.